 Restore the Natural Look and Feel of Teeth

-- Stop cavities from getting bigger.
+- Prevent cavities from worsening.

-- Prevent painful infections or abscesses.
+- Avoid painful infections or abscesses.

-- Reduce sensitivity to hot and cold.
+- Alleviate sensitivity to hot and cold.

 How is the procedure done?